BlckHawker/Link-Parser/README.md

 Use `node src\index.js` to run the bot

 ### 4. Create Unit tests (if applicable)
-Unit tests are created to verify the bot is correctly dectecing links.
+Unit tests are created to verify the bot is correctly detecting links.
 Though they can be used in other causes as well.
-Please add them in `tests` folder if your addtional is applicable.
+Please add them in `tests` folder if your additional is applicable.
+Run the tests using `npm test`.

 ## Slash Commands
 These are the slash commands that the bot handles